be-rock/blog/_posts/2023-08-08-using-delta-lake-with-apache-spark.md

 2
 ```

 A similar approach can be taken with the `timestampAsOf` option.
-The format of the timestamp option is described in more detail in the time-travel docs.
+The format of the timestamp option is described in more detail in the [delta batch time-travel docs](https://docs.delta.io/latest/delta-batch.html#query-an-older-snapshot-of-a-table-time-travel).